 Financial support is available for graduate students in the form of fellowships and scholarships, and through employment as a research or teaching assistant.
 See more about financial support options.

 The Graduate Division advocates for diversity (in all the varied senses of that word!) and recognizes that the inclusion of students with a broad range of perspectives improves both the practice of science and the educational experience for everyone.
 Read more about diversity initiatives.

 Struggling to keep up?
 Feeling overwhelmed?
 With so much on your plate, you may hit bumps in the road.
 Don't despair!
 Find out about the many resources available to you.

 We have answers!
 The Graduate Division is a central hub of practical information for students.
 Can't find what you need on this website?
 Contact us.
 If you have suggestions for resources that might be included on this site, please contact Jeannine Cuevas, communications director: [email protected] or 514-4852.
-Be sure to also explore the Student Inside Guide for a broader look at the resources available to you as a student.
+Be sure to also explore the Student Success website for a broader look at the resources available to you as a student.

-The Graduate Division works with other units throughout the university, but works especially closely with:
+The Graduate Division works with other units throughout the University, but works especially closely with: